rwightman/efficientdet-pytorch/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.552515
  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.689297
 ```

+#### EfficientDet-D1

+Latest run with .394 mAP (on 4x 1080ti):
+`./distributed_train.sh 4 /mscoco --model efficientdet_d1 -b 10 --amp --lr .06 --sync-bn --opt fusedmomentum --warmup-epochs 5 --lr-noise 0.4 0.9 --model-ema --model-ema-decay 0.99995`

+For this run I used some improved augmentations, still experimenting so not ready for release, should work well without them but will likely start overfitting a bit sooner and possibly end up a in the .385-.39 range.

 ### Ported Tensorflow weights